simplelumine/k8s-gitops/README.md

 This repository uses a layered GitOps architecture to manage multiple environments (laboratory & Production) from a single source of truth.

-> 📖 **Deep Dive**: For a detailed explanation of the design philosophy, resource management strategy, and architectural layers, please read [ARCHITECTURE.md](docs/ARCHITECTURE.md).

 ### Directory Structure

 ```text